By using our website, you agree to our use of cookies (Visit our privacy policy).

 How to become a voice actor - voice talent happy to get new recording project

-Once you have the necessary equipment and skills, the next step is applying and interviewing for voice acting roles.
+Once you have the necessary equipment and skills, you can start applying and interviewing for voice acting roles.

 This is a big step if it’s your first time working in the industry.

-There’s no shortcut to becoming a successful voice actor, but there are some steps you can take to get your name out there and improve your personal brand.
+There’s no shortcut to becoming a successful voice actor — just get your name out there, improve your skills, and develop your portfolio.

-Jobs are often filled online, so a strong digital presence is foundational to marketing yourself as a voice actor.
+Jobs are often filled online, so a strong digital presence is key.

-That includes social media pages plus a professional website that gives potential clients an idea of your skills and range.
+That includes social media pages plus a professional website with some good samples.

-A strong demo reel will illustrate what you can do for your clients and give you a chance to display any successful projects you’ve been involved with.
+Your demo reel will give you a chance to display any successful projects you’ve worked on.

-Of course, you should always get permission from the client you were working for before using the project in your portfolio.
+Remember to get permission from the client before using the project in your portfolio.

 If you’re new to the field, consider taking it slowly rather than jumping into the deep end.

-Part-time projects are an easy way to start out, and you won’t have to quit your day job or rely on voice over work as your only source of income.
+Part-time projects are an easy way to start out, and you won’t have to quit your day job or give up your existing income.

-Aspiring voice actors often compare themselves to established actors in order to help potential clients understand their work.
+Aspiring voice actors often compare themselves to established actors to help potential clients understand their work.

-While having a role model is never a bad thing, you should try to avoid marketing yourself based on someone else.
+While having a role model is never a bad thing, you should avoid marketing yourself based on someone else.

 Finally, take some time to interact with other voice actors, especially ones with more experience.

-Networking is one of the most reliable ways to learn, find new projects and expand your horizons as an aspiring actor.
+Networking is one of the most reliable ways to learn, find new projects, and expand your horizons.

-Don’t underestimate how many jobs you could get by being recommended by other voice talent who can vouch for your skills.
+Don’t underestimate how much work you could get from other voice talent who can vouch for your skills.

-When you do get a job by means of a referral – give 110% to the client.
+When you do get a job by means of a referral, make sure to give 110%.

 Remember that the person who referred you has their reputation on the line just as much as you do, if not more.